vlsiyogi/tclworkshop/README.md

  1. pass csv file path to tcl script
  2. read csv file containts to a matrix using tcl command
  3. conert the matrrix to the indexed array
- 4. use while loop to acess  array row by row and extact first column cell containts and remove the spaces between the strings to make them used as valid variable names
+ 4. use while loop to acess  array elements, read row by row and extact first column cell containts and remove the spaces between the strings to make them used as valid variable names.
- 5.
+ 5. use  `set varname $array(col#, row#)` format  `varname` can be assigned with the value of the `array` element located at `(col# ,row#)`
 ### 2. Check if the files / folder paths provided by user in a csv file ( second column)  does exists
 ### 3. convert the csv containt table to the sdc format acceptable by syntheis and PnR tool
 ### 4. Read all .v files from the verilog netlist folder and arange it in Yosys understandable format